Nine Mitchell Te Kani murder accused heading to trial

-Eight men and a woman, who have pleaded not guilty to a joint charge of murdering the 51-year-old at a Maungatapu Rd property on May 14 last year, will defend the allegations at their jury trial set to begin in the Hamilton High Court on February 12 next year, which is expected to take six weeks.
+Eight men and a woman have pleaded not guilty to a joint charge of murdering the 51-year-old at a Maungatapu Rd property on May 14 last year.
+They will defend the allegations at a jury trial in the High Court at Hamilton on February 12 next year, which is expected to take six weeks.

-Police were initially called to a disorder incident at the residential address and on arrival, officers found Te Kani dead.
+Police were initially called to a disorder incident at the residential address and found Te Kani dead.

 Some of the defendants appeared in the High Court at Tauranga on Wednesday for case review hearings, while others had their attendances excused by Justice Neil Campbell, who lifted name suppression for the final four defendants.

-The Bay of Plenty Times has obtained confirmation of the charges against the nine defendants and two other people also facing charges relating to their conduct after the death of Te Kani.
+The Bay of Plenty Times has obtained confirmation of the charges against the nine defendants and two other people also facing charges relating to their conduct after Te Kani’s death.

-The murder accused are Kevin Allan Bailey, 29, and Shem Williams, 31, both from Gate Pa, Mihaka Ratahi, 31, from Pāpāmoa, Kiri Mererina Pini, 41, Bodine Umuroa, 41, and Hamiora Jack-Kino, 26, (all from Parkvale); Huntly man Jahvaun Te Ari Layne, 27, Jamie Robin Thomas, 36, of Fordlands in Rotorua district.
+The murder accused are Kevin Allan Bailey, 29, Shem Williams, 31, both from Gate Pa, Mihaka Ratahi, 31, Pāpāmoa, Kiri Mererina Pini, 41, Bodine Umuroa, 41, and Hamiora Jack-Kino, 26, (all from Parkvale); Huntly man Jahvaun Te Ari Layne, 27 and Jamie Robin Thomas, 36, of Fordlands in Rotorua.

 Williams and Ratahi have also pleaded not guilty to charges of wilfully attempting to pervert the course of justice.